vlad2226/dnd/README.md

 ## Local or public access

-Locally, install the dependencies with first, the project can be run with **npm/yarn run dev** or can be accessed at https://vlad2226.github.io/dnd/
+Locally, install the dependencies first, the project can be run with **npm/yarn run dev** or can be accessed at https://vlad2226.github.io/dnd/

 # Media Management Application